Liberal Arts

 • Sociology of Work

 In this module, you’ll dive into the key issues of work, and its relationship with society.
 You’ll explore theories for understanding work, employment and the labour market.
-And you’ll gain valuable critical skills as you consider how to define work, and its activities.
+You’ll gain valuable critical skills as you consider how to define work, and its activities.
 You’ll explore:

 • production, technologies and skills in the workplace